philipobiorah/cc_app/README.md

 Application Functions:
    1. Users can select currencies to be converted from and to
-   2. The application Convert currencies while the application is online or offline
+   2. The application  can convert currencies while the application is online or offline

 NOTA BENE: The application works 100% offline with a few selection of currencies that would allow for 100 requests per hour using the Free Currency Converter API. (https://free.currencyconverterapi.com/)

-Appreciation: Many Thanks to Google, Udacity, Andela Learning Commmunity, Facilitators and Team mates.
+Appreciation: Google, Udacity, Andela Learning Commmunity, Facilitators and Team mates.